kozeig/kozeig/SYNTAX.md

 ## Implementation Details

-Lüt is now implemented as a true compiler that uses LLVM through the Inkwell Rust bindings.
+Kozeig is now implemented as a true compiler that uses LLVM through the Inkwell Rust bindings.
 This gives several advantages:

-1. **Native Compilation**: Lüt programs are compiled directly to efficient native machine code without any intermediate language.
+1. **Native Compilation**: Kozeig programs are compiled directly to efficient native machine code without any intermediate language.
-2. **Just-In-Time (JIT) Execution**: The `lut jit` command compiles and immediately executes your program without creating an executable file.
+2. **Just-In-Time (JIT) Execution**: The `koze jit` command compiles and immediately executes your program without creating an executable file.
-3. **Ahead-of-Time (AOT) Compilation**: The `lut build` command creates optimized standalone executables.
+3. **Ahead-of-Time (AOT) Compilation**: The `koze build` command creates optimized standalone executables.
 4. **LLVM Optimizations**: Benefit from LLVM's powerful optimization passes for better performance.

 ### Safety Features